-Enter the distance between skirting board and upper beam side in the Gap at bottom input field, and specify the fixing of the skirting board.
+Enter the distance between skirting board and upper beam edge (1) and the distance to the post (2) in the Gap at bottom input field.

+Specify the fixing of the skirting board.

 Example - Step 3 - Component selection

 In our example we will apply the ISD settings - with one exception - the railing is to be created without skirting boards.